 - Itching or burning in the affected area.

 Actinic keratosis is found mainly in areas exposed to the sun, such as the face, lips, ears, hands, forearms, scalp, and neck.

 When to see a doctor

-It can be difficult to distinguish between non-cancerous and cancerous spots.
-So it is better to have the evaluation by a doctor – especially if a point or injury persists, grows or bleeds.
+It can be challenging to distinguish between non-cancerous and cancerous spots.
+So it is better to have the evaluation by a doctor – especially if a point or injury persists, grows, or bleeds.

-An actinic keratosis is caused by frequent or intense exposure to UV, sun or tanning beds.
+Actinic keratosis is caused by frequent or intense exposure to UV, sun, or tanning beds.

 Anyone can develop actinic keratosis.
 But you may be more likely to develop the condition if:

 - Have a history of frequent or intense exposure to the sun or sunburn.